jaakkopasanen/AutoEq/README.md

 AutoEQ is not just a collection of automatically produced headphone equalization settings but also a tool for equalizing headphones for yourself. `frequency_response.py` provides methods for reading data, equalizing it to a given target response and saving the results for usage with EqualizerAPO.
 It's possible to use different compensation (target) curves, apply tilt for making the headphones brighter/darker and adding a bass boost.
+It's even possible to make one headphone sound (roughly) like another headphone.
 For more info about equalizing see [Equalizing](https://github.com/jaakkopasanen/AutoEq#equalizing)

 Third major contribution of this project is the measurement data, compensation curves and calibration curves all in a